 Can a multi-tool replace a fixed-blade knife?

-No. A multi-tool blade handles light to moderate cutting well — cordage, packaging, food prep, medical tape — but it cannot safely replace a fixed-blade knife for batoning, heavy carving, or demanding bushcraft work.
+No. A multi-tool blade handles light to moderate cutting well — cordage, packaging, food prep, medical tape — but it can’t safely replace a fixed-blade knife for batoning, heavy carving, or demanding bushcraft work.
 The folding joint is a structural weak point under lateral stress.
 In my Wilderness First Responder work, I carry both: the multi-tool for precision tasks and a fixed blade for anything that requires force.
 Most experienced preppers do the same.

 What tools should a prepper multi-tool have?